-We have also considered the radial oscillation of the scalar and axion fields in an alternating magnetic field background.
-The resonance effect can enormously enhance the radiated power generated by the axion field.
-In the specific range $m R$, the EM signal generated by the axion condensate is much stronger than the EM signal generated by the scalar field.
-We have found that the magnitude of the radial oscillation has a more significant effect on the value of the radiated power generated by the axion than the scalar.
+We have also considered the radial oscillation of the scalar and ALP fields in an alternating magnetic field background.
+The resonance effect can enormously enhance the radiated power generated by the ALP field.
+In the specific range $m R$, the EM signal generated by the ALP condensate is much stronger than the EM signal generated by the scalar field.
+We have found that the magnitude of the radial oscillation has a more significant effect on the value of the radiated power generated by the ALP than the scalar.

-Although we have focused on specific field configurations, our formulation is general and can be extended to a broad class of scalar and axion sources.
+Although we have focused on specific field configurations, our formulation is general and can be extended to a broad class of scalar and ALP sources.
 We also emphasized the importance of incorporating astrophysical parameters such as ambient plasma frequency and magnetic field strength, which influence the observability of the radiation.
 As in Eq.~\eqref{Eq: scalar_matter_coupling}, the inclusion of matter coupling offers another potentially observable distinction, and the chameleon-mechanism effects, unique to the scalar field originating from modified gravity, may arise.
-It is also essential to investigate the stability of the scalar/axion configurations, providing the time scale of the EM signals.
+It is also essential to investigate the stability of the scalar/ALP configurations, providing the time scale of the EM signals.
 These dense stars can be collectively discussed as boson stars~\cite {Schunck:2003kk}, and understanding their dynamical evolution, including the backreaction from EM radiation, will be important.

-Moreover, we have focused on EM signals generated by the single scalar/axion star.
+Moreover, we have focused on EM signals generated by the single scalar/ALP star.
 Future work should address signal event rates in realistic astrophysical contexts.
-As discussed in Refs.~\cite{Bai:2017feq, Buckley:2020fmh, Amin:2021tnq}, we can examine the encounter rate of the scalar/axion stars in a strong magnetic field source, which can be converted into the event rate.
-At the same time, it is also significant to evaluate the distinguishability between the EM signals from scalar/axion stars and other astrophysical signals.
+As discussed in Refs.~\cite{Bai:2017feq, Buckley:2020fmh, Amin:2021tnq}, we can examine the encounter rate of the scalar/ALP stars in a strong magnetic field source, which can be converted into the event rate.
+At the same time, it is also significant to evaluate the distinguishability between the EM signals from scalar/ALP stars and other astrophysical signals.
 A careful comparison with other astrophysical emission mechanisms will be essential to assess the feasibility of detection.
 We shall address those in future work.